louislingatong/react-technical-exercise-master/README.md

 Pick from our suggestions below or implement something of your own design.

-- Make notes editable inline (updateNoteRequest exists in the service)
+- [x] Make notes editable inline (updateNoteRequest exists in the service)
     - Auto-save edits to notes
-- Have the theme change automatically depending on time of day
+- [x] Have the theme change automatically depending on time of day
+    - 6:00 am start of light theme
+    - 6:00 pm start of dark theme
-- Touch up the design to add your own flare
+- [x] Touch up the design to add your own flare

 Thanks for all your efforts.
 We look forward to seeing what you come up with.